fieldtrip/website/tutorial/coregistration_opm.md

 - LPA-RPA should be 15.32 cm
 - Nasion-LPA and Nasion-RPA should be 10.83 cm

 We can verify the reconstructed distances as follows.
-Note that for a real measurement, one would need to measure the distance between the fiducials first (e.g. with a Polhemus scanner, see above) in order to be able to make such a comparison.
+Note that for a real measurement, one would need to measure the distance between the fiducials first (e.g., with a Polhemus scanner, see above) in order to be able to make such a comparison.

     % for verification
     disp(norm(dip11.dip.pos - dip14.dip.pos)*100) % in cm